Ace of Base: 2012–present: Departures, Hidden Gems and 30th anniversary

 In 2019, Demon Music Group began releasing new compilations of the band's material in the United Kingdom.
-The first of these releases was Ace Of Base – Gold, which charted at No. 59 in the UK, marking the group's first return to the UK charts in 20 years.
+The first of these releases was Ace of Base – Gold, which charted at No. 59 in the UK, marking the group's first return to the UK charts in 20 years.
 To mark the group's 30th anniversary, a 12-disc box set called All That She Wants: The Classic Collection was released in July 2020.
-The set includes expanded versions of the group's original four studio albums and Hidden Gems, Hidden Gems, Vol. 2 – a new follow-up to the original Hidden Gems –, a new EP containing previously unreleased remixes of "Edge Of Heaven", and a DVD containing all of the group's music videos.
+The set includes expanded versions of the group's original four studio albums and Hidden Gems, Hidden Gems, Vol. 2 (a new follow-up to the original Hidden Gems), an EP containing previously unreleased remixes of "Edge Of Heaven", and a DVD containing all of the group's music videos.
 Included among the 195 tracks are previously unreleased demos from the original line-up's final recording sessions in 2008 and live recordings of the group's first gig at Bältespännarparken in 1990.
 There is also a 4 LP coloured vinyl version of the box set, which only includes the four studio albums.
 Hidden Gems, Vol. 2 was released digitally in August 2020.

 In 2020, Playground Records began releasing standalone digital singles which feature new remixes of the group's tracks.
 In November 2021, a remix EP was released for the album track "Dancer in a Daydream" which first appeared on Happy Nation in 1992.
 The EP features remixes by producer Trace Adam and was released alongside a new video with previously unseen footage.

-In 2023, the group will release a 26-compact disc singles box set containing every single from their first four studio albums, Beautiful Life: The Singles.
+On 28 April 2023, the group released a 26-compact disc singles box set, Beautiful Life: The Singles.
+A three-part documentary series, All That She Wants, produced by Viaplay, was announced on 21 November 2023.
+The series premiered in April 2024.

+The group was inducted into the Swedish Music Hall of Fame in September 2024.

+The first-ever double vinyl release of the group's sophomore album The Bridge was announced on 30 October 2025, to commentate the album's 30th anniversary.
+It is expected to be released on 30 January 2026.